-Finally, al-Rashīd is surrounded by a large number of courtiers instigating him to kill Imām al-Ridha instigating him to kill Imām al-Ridha instigating his feeling of anger against the Imām is feeling of against t stimulating his beastly instinct to eagerly kill.
-Abul-Salt al-Harawi narrates saying that one day he was sitting with the Imām & at his house when a messenger from Haroun al-Rashīd came in and ordered the Imām & to present himself before the caliph.
+Finally, al-Rashīd is surrounded by a large number of courtiers instigating him to kill Imām al-Ridha , and they finally succeeded in stirring his feeling of anger against the Imām , stimulating his beastly instinct to eagerly kill.
+Abul-Salt al-Harawi narrates saying that one day he was sitting with the Imām at his house when a messenger from Haroun al-Rashīd came in and ordered the Imām to present himself before the caliph.

-The Imām A said, "O Abul-Salt!
+The Imām said, "O Abul-Salt!
 He does not call upon me at such a time of the night except for trouble.
 By Allāh!
-He cannot do anything which I hate to me because of what I had come to know of certain statements said by my grandfather the Messenger of Allāh ..."
-Abul-Salt continues his narrative to say that he accompanied the Imām A when he entered the court of Haroun al-Rashīd.
+He cannot do anything which I hate to me because of what I had come to know of certain statements said by my grandfather the Messenger of Allāh ""."
+Abul-Salt continues his narrative to say that he accompanied the Imām when he entered the court of Haroun al-Rashīd.

-When the latter looked at him, al-Ridha A read those words of the Prophet A, and when he stood before al-Rashīd, the latter looked carefully at him and then said, "O Abul-Hassan!
+When the latter looked at him, al-Ridha read those words of the Prophet and when he stood before al-Rashīd, the latter looked carefully at him and then said, "O Abul-Hassan!
 We have ordered a hundred thousand dirhams for you, and write down the needs of all your family."
-When the Imām A left the court, the caliph kept looking at him as he was leaving and said behind his back: "I wished, and Allāh wished otherwise, and what Allāh wished was good."
-Thus did Allāh save the life of the Imām A who sought refuge with Him, seeking His assistance through the sincere words he had come to know that his grandfather the Messenger of Allāh atticulated.
+When the Imām left the court, the caliph kept looking at him as he was leaving and said behind his back: "I wished, and Allāh wished otherwise, and what Allāh wished was good."
+Thus did Allāh save the life of the Imām who sought refuge with Him, seeking His assistance through the sincere words he had come to know that his grandfather the Messenger of Allāh had articulated.
 Al-Rashīd, on the other hand, went back to himself satisfied after destiny had opposed his vicious intention just to realize that what Allāh had done was indeed better than what he himself had intended to do.